 So as much as possible, give due respect to the dead.
 You can do this by not stepping on the markers intentionally, or just being as discreet as you can while doing the shoot.
 That way, you won’t disturb (the dead) the people who came to visit their departed loved ones.

-Also, don’t leave any litter behind.
-Most graveyards are private and the families pay for the maintenance of the graves.
 As a way of respect, you should not take anything from the grave or leave anything behind that was not originally there.

 - Know when to stop taking photos, especially during funerals